-ISOLATION
+ISOLATION GUIDELINES

-Isolation is used to separate people with confirmed or suspected COVID-19 from those without COVID-19.
+Isolation is used to separate people with confirmed COVID-19 from those without COVID-19.
 People in isolation should stay home until it's safe for them to be around others.
 At home, anyone sick or infected should separate from others or wear a well-fitting mask when they need to be around others.

 Calculating Isolation: Day 0 is your first day of symptoms or a positive viral test.
-Day 1 is the first full day after your symptoms developed or your test specimen was collected.
-If you have COVID-19 or have symptoms, isolate for at least 5 days.
+Day 1 is the first full day after your symptoms developed.
+If you test positive for COVID-19 with or without symptoms, isolate for at least 5 days.
+If you do not have symptoms but have a positive viral test and develop symptoms later, day 0 is the first day of symptoms, Day 1 is the first full day after your symptoms develop.
+Isolate for at least 5 days and wear a well fitted mask for at least 10 days.